cudail/snolf-rb2/README.md

 power of golf.

 **Swing:** Aim with the camera and use the Jump button to time your shots' horizontal and vertical power.

-You can also hold the forward button when you press Jump to charge vertical power first.
+You can hold the forward button when you press Jump to charge vertical power first and you can hold back to shoot after only charging a single axis.

 You can hold the Jump button to brake while rolling.